teambit/bit/README.md

 ## Why Bit

 Code components are the fundamental building blocks of any application.
 Different functionalities can and should be reused in different contexts, projects and repositories.
 In practice, this rarely happens.
 Building and maintaining an arsenal of tiny repositories and micro-packages for all your different components isn't practical.
 As a result, people often end up duplicating code everywhere or using vast libraries with static APIs that contain redundant code and dependencies they don’t need.
-This happens for for a few reasons:
+This happens for a few reasons:

 * Initial overhead: to create a new repository and package for every small component you would have to create a VCS repository, create the package boilerplate (build, testing, etc.) and somehow make this process practical for a large set of components.